English Chicken Tikka (100 G) and Fried Egg (100 G)

 Portion Control

-Engage in light physical activity such as a short walk after your meal.
-This can help lower blood sugar levels by increasing insulin sensitivity.
+Engage in light physical activity after meals, such as a short walk, to help regulate blood sugar levels.

 Find Glucose response for your favourite foods